 After the level of performance is determined by the Compensation Committee, the payout percentage for each individual metric is added together to calculate the total payout percentage for each Named Executive Officer.
 The final payout percentage is then multiplied by the participant's target bonus opportunity in order to calculate the total bonus payable to each Named Executive Officer.
-On February 24, 2021, based on the Company's achievement relative to the adjusted EBITDA, gross margin, trucks produced and delivered, safety and each Named Executive

-Officer's individual performance, our Compensation Committee approved payouts to be made to our Named Executive Officers under the 2020 annual cash incentive bonus program in the amounts set forth in the "Non-Equity Incentive Plan Compensation" column in the Summary Compensation Table.
+On February 23, 2022, based on the Company's performance our Compensation Committee approved certain contractual bonus payouts to certain of our newly hired Named Executive Officers as no payouts were earned under the 2021 annual cash incentive bonus program.
+These amounts are set forth in the "Non-Equity Incentive Plan Compensation" and "Bonus" columns in the Summary Compensation Table.